-Many doctors believe their job is to try to preserve life at all costs, says former Cleveland Clinic CEO and President Toby Cosgrove, MD.
-That’s what he believed early in his four-decades-long former career as a cardiothoracic surgeon.
+Many doctors believe their job is to try to preserve life at all costs.
+That’s what former Cleveland Clinic CEO and President Toby Cosgrove, MD, believed early in his career as a cardiothoracic surgeon.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Yet he has learned that saving a life is not always in the patient’s best interests, he says.
+Yet, over four decades, he learned that saving a life is not always in the patient’s best interests.
 That’s why conversations between doctor and family about end-of-life care are critical.

 Dr. Cosgrove explains his views in these highlights from a discussion with two end-of-life care experts: palliative medicine specialist Krista Dobbie, MD, and cardiologist Eiran Gorodeski, MD, MPH.